Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Knowledge-driven edge cases

 \section{Knowledge-driven edge cases}

-\cref{sec:perception_related} and Section IV addressed the categories of edge case identification that are mostly data-driven.
-The pre-requisite of data-driven edge cases is the availability of relevant and sufficient data.
-In contrast, this section focuses on a descriptive approach to the identification of edge cases, where knowledge from several sources can be used to identify \cite{Babisch2023Leveraging,Rosch2022Space} or generate \cite{Bogdoll2021Description} edge cases.
+\cref{sec:perception_related} and \cref{sec:trajectory_related} addressed the categories of edge case identification that are mostly data-driven.
+The prerequisite of data-driven methods is the availability of relevant and sufficient data.
+In contrast, this section focuses on a descriptive approach to the identification of edge cases, where \textit{knowledge} from several sources can be used to identify \cite{Babisch2023Leveraging, Rosch2022Space} or generate \cite{Bogdoll2021Description} edge cases.

-Knowledge-driven edge cases can be broadly categorized into two main types: \ac{odd}-related edge cases, where the focus is on circumstances external to the vehicle; and vehicle-focused edge cases, where the edge cases are related to the vehicle's technology or system behavior, focusing on the \ac{av} itself.
+{\cstart Expert knowledge has been widely used, combined with crash statistics, to identify relevant pre-crash scenarios for evaluation of ADAS technologies.
+However, such approaches usually end up identifying a simplified situation from crash data, as it needs to be translated to a physical test environment.
+That is generally done focusing on the conflict situation and main crash characteristics such as the speed of participants or collision points.
+Heuristic rules, usually relying on frequency of occurrence and severity level, are then applied for the selection of the pre-crash scenarios.